Octacalcium phosphate: Ion substitution

-Ion substitution reactions are conducted similar to precipitation reactions, but instead of calcium acetate, other variations are utilized in order to result in more crystallized precipitates.
-Ions can include magnesium (Mg^{2+}), strontium (Sr^{2+}), or manganese (Mn^{2+}).
-Varying the form of acetate that is utilized during the precipitate reactions can have varying effects depending on the element used and the concentration of element.
-Specifically strontium has been found to improve the bioactive properties of OCP.
+Ion substitution reactions are conducted similar to precipitation reactions; but instead of calcium acetate, other variations are used, to result in more crystallized precipitates.
+Ions can include magnesium Mg^{2+}, strontium Sr^{2+}, or manganese Mn^{2+}.
+Varying the form of acetate used during the precipitate reactions, can have varying effects depending on the element used and the concentration of element.
+Strontium has been found to improve the bioactive properties of OCP.
 In terms of thermal stability the addition of strontium or magnesium into the structure can result in reduced thermal stability and increases in the extent of collapsed OCP.

 Octacalcium phosphate composites

 Gelatin-OCP composites

 Gel sponges are typically used as bone integration scaffolds mainly due to their inherent porosity.
 The porous structure of the gel itself can aid in osteointegration when combined with CaP ceramic composites.
 Gel-OCP composites can be formed using various methods, but a common method is via coprecipitation and has been known to produce optimal Gel-OCP composites while still maintaining the inherent porosity that is useful for osteointegration.
-In-vivo pre-clinical Studies comparing Gel-OCP composites to pure gel control groups have found that the gel scaffold is capable of regenerating substantial amounts of bone within months (~4 months) of implantation, indicating that the gel-OCP composites exhibit high osteoconductivity allowing for enhanced bone regeneration.
+In-vivo pre-clinical studies comparing gel-OCP composites to pure gel control groups have found that the gel scaffold can regenerate substantial amounts of bone within months (~4 months) of implantation, indicating that the gel-OCP composites exhibit high osteoconductivity allowing for enhanced bone regeneration.

 Collagen-OCP composites

-Collagen-OCP composites utilize collagen which is a matrix protein that accounts for 30% of total proteins within most organisms.
+Collagen-OCP composites use collagen which is a matrix protein that accounts for 30% of total protein within most organisms.
 Collagen is unique in that it can be used in many applications, such as sponges or hydrogels, or even combined with other forms of calcium phosphate such as hydroxyapatite.
-Along with this, collagen based composites exhibit similar properties and structure to natural bone tissue such as high osteoconductivity, and enhanced biointegration.
-Collagen-OCP composites, similar to gel-OCP composites, can be synthesized using numerous methods, but one common method is via molding mixtures of OCP and collagen solutions that have been extracted from animal skins.
-In-vivo preclinical Studies evaluating the effects of collagen-OCP composites have shown that the composite by itself displays enhanced bone regeneration, osteoconductivity, and biodegradability compared to pure OCP or collagen control group as well as stimulated osteoblast and osteoclast activity during bone regrowth and remodeling indicating potential to be used for bone regrowth in clinical applications.
+Along with this, collagen-based composites exhibit similar properties and structure to natural bone tissue such as high osteoconductivity, and enhanced biointegration.
+Collagen-OCP composites, similar to gel-OCP composites, can be synthesized using many methods, but one common method is via molding mixtures of OCP and collagen solutions that have been extracted from animal skins.
+In-vivo preclinical studies evaluating the effects of collagen-OCP composites have shown that the composite by itself displays enhanced bone regeneration, osteoconductivity, and biodegradability compared to pure OCP or collagen control group as well as stimulated osteoblast and osteoclast activity during bone regrowth and remodeling indicating potential to be used for bone regrowth in clinical applications.